isc-projects/bind9/doc/notes/notes-current.rst

 - Fix the assertion failure caused by TCP connection closing between the connect (or accept) and the read from the socket. :gl:`#3400`

+- When grafting on non-delegated namespace, synth-from-dnssec could incorrectly synthesise non-existance of records within the grafted in namespace using NSEC records from higher zones. :gl:`#3402`